 - Assonance and alliteration: Good use of sound to create mood and effect.

 - Choice of words and readability: The effective use of words, with attention to sound and nuance to convey meaning, is important, as well as the use of descriptive language and imagery.

 - Form and flow: The shape that the poem takes on paper and whether there is a natural, effortless progression in thought, tempo and pace.

-- Entertainment Emotive power: How poignant, expressive and compelling the poem is, and its ability to move, touch and inspire.
+- Emotive power: How poignant, expressive and compelling the poem is, and its ability to move, touch and inspire.
 Avoid sentimentality.